 Not to mention, disability, critical illness of the spouse can have a significant if not the same impact on the family’s financial wellbeing.
 Thus, you should consider including your homemaker spouse into your term plan as well.

-iSelect Smart360 Term Plan from Canara HSBC OBC Life covers natural death and terminal illnesses under the same umbrella.
+iSelect Smart360 Term Plan from Canara HSBC Life covers natural death and terminal illnesses under the same umbrella.
 Thus, you do not need an added critical illness cover; however, you can add the cover for disability.
 Thus, your protection plan for your family would be complete.

 We will call you shortly.